ManiacalMaynard/ManiacalMaynard/README.md

 # "Learn how, and make it rad"

 Hey o, I’m @ManiacalMaynard!
 A highly driven, self-taught web designer & developer who is voracious for new know-how in order to gain a deeper understanding of development and become a more well rounded maker of web experiences.
-Hashtag Always Be Learning =)
+Hashtag: Always Be Learning =)

 **[Find me on LinkedIn for professional stuffs](https://www.linkedin.com/in/steven-maynard-chastain/)**